Malta Virtual Financial Asset (VFA) / Cryptocurrency Exchange License

 Malta Cryptocurrency License FAQ

-In the case the applicant is a natural person, physical presence is required.
-However, if the applicant is a legal entity, then it can be constituted abroad.
+In the event that the applicant is a natural person, a physical presence is required for approval by the Malta MFSA.
+On the other hand, if the applicant is a legal entity, then it can be constituted abroad.

-Are there any restrictions on the nationality of applicants?
+Are there any restrictions pertaining to the nationality of applicants?

 What percent of taxes do international companies in Malta pay?